jnaeg/pi_minted_no_numerals/README.md

-# pi1minted
+# piOneminted
-Pygments style for code formatting
+Pygments style for code formatting; same as pi1minted, to troubleshoot TeX error.